 The player may take unplayable ball relief for one penalty stroke under any of the options in Rule 19.2, except that:

-The ball must be dropped in and come to rest in a relief area in the bunker if the player takes either back-on-the-line relief (see Rule 19.2b) or lateral relief (see Rule 19.2c).
+The ball must be dropped in and come to rest in the bunker if the player takes either back-on-the-line relief (see Rule 19.2b) or lateral relief (see Rule 19.2c).

 Extra Relief Option (Two Penalty Strokes)